 Women – Charles Bukowski

 Brutal, unrelenting, salacious and disturbing and points.
-It feels incredibly real even if it is a life you would want to live, you feel privileged that somebody was able to capture a slice of LA lowlife as eloquently and with grit as Bukowski did.
+It feels incredibly real, even if it is a life one would never want to live, one feels privileged that somebody was able to capture a slice of LA lowlife as eloquently and with grit as Bukowski did.

 Agent Running in the Field – John Le Carré

 There are few authors so consistently good as Le Carré.
 I feel completely inadequate in the presence of his writing, how can he be so good?
 As with the great Henning Mankell, Le Carré has a talent that borders on magic: Writing gripping tales that also expose the great issues of our time in new and powerful ways.
 This is what great fiction writing should do – help us grow, learn and feel in ways we could never otherwise do.
 It’s another masterpiece.